LibraryOfCongress/bagger/README.md

 }
 ```

-The file should be named <profile name>-profile.json.
+The file should be named `<profile name>-profile.json`.
 For example, wdl-profile.json.
 The items in the profile file (i.e. JSON file) are listed in the Bag-Info tab of Bagger.